 - Online Schools in Iowa – Iowa is home to many great programs that also offer online programs.
 These programs are designed to be flexible, ideal for students with busy schedules or families.

-- Iowa Wesleyan College – Founded in 1842, Iowa Wesleyan College is a private four-year liberal arts college that is the oldest coeducational college located west of the Mississippi River.
+- Iowa Wesleyan University – Founded in 1842, Iowa Wesleyan College is a private four-year liberal arts college that is the oldest coeducational college located west of the Mississippi River.
 Among its innovations are unique concepts of undergraduate lab science, career experience, and service learning.

 - Monmouth College – Monmouth College offers a comprehensive liberal arts experience.
 Founded on April 18, 1853, Monmouth is affiliated with the Presbyterian Church was one of the first institutions in the country to admit women from its inception, increasing the college's early popularity and made it the home of the women's sorority movement.